barryclark/jekyll-now/_posts/2019-05-27-accelerating-batch-processing.md

       return im_resized
 ```

-I tried using njit (the accelerated no-Python mode of JIT compilation) and numba parallelization (parallel = True) to achieve the best possible improvement in performance; however, compilation of the above function fails in no Python mode.
-Hence, I had to fall back to using the jit decorator, which operates in both no-Python mode and object mode (in which numba compiles loops that it can compile into functions that run in machine code, while running the rest of the code in the Python interpreter).
-The reason why njit fails could be due to numba being unable to compile PIL code into machine code; nevertheless, numba is able to compile numpy code within the function and a slight improvement in speed was observed with jit.
+I tried using _njit_ (the accelerated **no-Python mode** of JIT compilation) and _numba_ parallelization (_parallel = True_) to achieve the best possible improvement in performance; however, compilation of the above function fails in no Python mode.
+Hence, I had to fall back to using the _jit_ decorator, which operates in both no-Python mode and **object mode** (in which _numba_ compiles loops that it can compile into functions that run in machine code, while running the rest of the code in the Python interpreter).
+The reason why _njit_ fails could be due to _numba_ being unable to compile PIL code into machine code; nevertheless, _numba_ is able to compile numpy code within the function and a slight improvement in speed was observed with _jit_.

-Since numba parallelization can only be used in conjunction with no-Python JIT, I needed to find another way to speed up my code.
+Since _numba_ parallelization can only be used in conjunction with no-Python JIT, I needed to find another way to speed up my code.

 ## Parallel processing and concurrent.futures
 To understand how to process objects in parallel using Python, it is useful to think intuitively about the concept of parallel processing.